An honest Snorkel AI review for 2026: Is it right for you?

 Here's the problem: most of us are just trying to find practical AI to automate our work and make life a little easier, especially if you're in support or IT.
 But picking the wrong tool is like trying to hammer a nail with a screwdriver.
 You'll just end up wasting a ton of time, energy, and money without ever getting the job done.

 This review is here to cut through that noise.
-We’re going to break down what Snorkel AI is, who it's actually for, and what its own users and employees are saying about it.
-We'll look at its features, its mysterious pricing, and even its company culture to give you a clear, honest picture.
+I’m going to break down what Snorkel AI is, who it's actually for, and what its own users and employees are saying about it.
+I'll look at its features, its mysterious pricing, and even its company culture to give you a clear, honest picture.
 By the end, you'll know for sure if it’s the right fit for your team, or if you should be looking for a different kind of AI entirely.

 What is Snorkel AI?